grame-cncm/faust/javascript/npm/README.md

 Note that ScriptProcessor is marked as [deprecated](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode) but it's the only audio architecture available on Safari.
 Both monophonic (generators, effects...) or polyphonic (instruments) nodes can be created.

 By default, and to save CPU, created audio nodes are not processing audio buffers.
-They have to be explicitely started with the `start`method (and possibly stopped if needed using the `stop`method).
+They have to be explicitely started with the `start` method (and possibly stopped if needed using the `stop`method).

 **Warning**: AudioWorklet is a recent technology and may not be supported by all the browsers.
 Check the [compatibility](https://developer.mozilla.org/fr/docs/Web/API/AudioWorklet) chart.

 An offline processor to render a DSP in a non real-time context and get the computed frames is available.
 It is described in `FaustWebAudio.d.ts`.
+It will automatically use the `start` and `stop` methods internally to activate actual rendering in its `plot` method.

 ### High-level API <a name="high"></a>